 where $x_+=xI(x>0)$ and $W$ is a standard two-sided two-parameter Brownian field, is called a two-parameter tempered Hermite field of order $k$.
-The prime $^\prime$ on the integral indicates that one does not integrate on the hyperplanes $(x_i,y_i)=(x_j,y_j)$, $i \neq j$. \end{definition} The above integral \eqref{tHs} represents a multiple Wiener-It\^{o} integral of order $k$ with respect to the standard two-sided two-parameter Brownian sheet $W$.
-For $k=1$, we call \eqref{tHs} a two-parameter tempered fractional Brownian sheet with Hurst multi-index $H=(H_1,H_2)$, for $k\geq 2$ the random field $Z^{k,\,H_1,H_2}_{\lambda_1,\lambda_2}(s,t)$ is not Gaussian and for $k=2$ we denominate it two-parameter tempered Rosenblatt field.
-Note that, when $\lambda_1=\lambda_2=0$ and the Hurst index $H$ satisfies $\frac{1}{2}<H_1,H_2<1$, then \eqref{tHs} is simply the two-parameter Hermite field of order $k$, given in \eqref{H}, which is firstly introduced as a limit of some weighted Hermite variations of the fractional Brownian field (see \cite{HS1,HS2}) and then in \cite{HS3} this process has been defined as a multiple integral with respect to the standard Brownian field.
+The prime $^\prime$ on the integral indicates that one does not integrate on the hyperplanes $(x_i,y_i)=(x_j,y_j)$, $i \neq j$. \end{definition} The above integral \eqref{tHs} represents a multiple Wiener-It\^{o} integrals of order $k$ with respect to the standard two-sided two-parameter Brownian sheet $W$.
+For $k=1$, we call \eqref{tHs} a two-parameter tempered fractional Brownian sheet with Hurst multi-index $H=(H_1,H_2)$, for $k\geq 2$ the random field $Z^{k,\,H_1,H_2}_{\lambda_1,\lambda_2}(s,t)$ is not Gaussian and for $k=2$ we denominate it the two-parameter tempered Rosenblatt field.
+Note that, when $\lambda_1=\lambda_2=0$ and the Hurst index $H$ satisfies $\frac{1}{2}<H_1,H_2<1$, then the integral \eqref{tHs} is simply a two-parameter Hermite field of order $k$, given in \eqref{H}, which is first introduced as a limit of some weighted Hermite variations of the fractional Brownian field (see \cite{HS1,HS2}) and then in \cite{HS3} this process has been defined as a multiple integral with respect to the standard Brownian field.

-Now, we will prove the basic properties of the two-parameter tempered Hermite field: self-similarity, stationarity of the increments, H\"{o}lder continuity and compute its covariance.
+Next, we will prove the basic properties of the two-parameter tempered Hermite field: self-similarity, stationarity of the increments, H\"{o}lder continuity and then compute the covariance of this processes.

-Let us first recall the concepts of self-similarity and stationarity of increments for two-parameter stochastic processes. \begin{definitions} A two-parameter stochastic process $(X(s,t))_{s,t \in T}$, $T\subset\mathbb{R}^d$, \begin{enumerate} \item is called self-similar with self-similarity order $(\alpha,\beta)$ if for any $h,\,k>0$ the process
+Let us first recall the concepts of self-similarity and stationarity of increments for two-parameter stochastic process. \begin{definition}\cite[Appendix A.2]{book-Tudor} A two-parameter stochastic process { $(X(s,t))_{s,t \in T}$}, $T\subset\mathbb{R}^2$, \begin{enumerate} \item is called self-similar with the self-similarity order $(\alpha,\beta)$ if for any $h,\,k>0$ the process

-has the same finite dimensional distributions as the process $X$. \item is said to be stationary if for every integer $n \geq1$ and $(s_i, t_j )\in T$, $i,j=1,\ldots,n$, the distribution of the random vector
+has the same finite-dimensional distributions as the process $X$. \item is said to be stationary if for every integer $n \geq1$ and $(s_i, t_j )\in T$, $i,j=1,\ldots,n$, the distribution of the random vector